 According to Mossman: “I have never known a body of men to take a more intense interest in their work.
 They were very proud of the organization, proud of the record that they were making, and there was great emulation among the men to make good.”

-Every section of the territory had its representatives so that wherever the command might be called there would be some ranger familiar with the country, water holes, trails, etc. During the first twelve months after organization, 125 arrests were made of actual criminals, who were sent to the penitentiary or back to other states to answer for crime.
+Every section of the territory had its representatives so that wherever the command might be called there would be some ranger familiar with the country, water holes, trails, etc. During the first twelve months after organization, 125 arrests were made of actual criminals, who were sent to the penitentiary or back to other states to answer for the crime.
 The deterrent effect of these many captures was great, serving to drive from the territory a large percentage of its criminal population.

 Organized in August, the rangers proved effective from the first.
 In November two of its members, Carlos Tafolla and Dean Hamblin, reinforced by four Saint Johns cattlemen, chased the Jack Smith band of outlaws into the Black River country south of Springerville.
 The outlaws were headed for Mexico with a band of stolen horses and were surprised while in camp.

-After apparent surrender, they dodged behind trees and opened fire.
+After the apparent surrender, they dodged behind trees and opened fire.
 Tafolla and a cattleman named Maxwell were killed and two of the outlaws wounded.
-The latter escaped in darkness, on foot, leaving their camp outfit and horses behind.
-Captian Mossman, with three more rangers were soon on the trail but the gang stealing fresh horses managed to escape in the snows of the New Mexican mountains.
+The latter escaped in the darkness, on foot, leaving their camp outfit and horses behind.
+Captian Mossman, with three more rangers, were soon on the trail but the gang stealing fresh horses managed to escape in the snows of the New Mexican mountains.
 Tafolla’s widow was pensioned by the Legislature.

 Captain Mossman early established amicable relations with the Mexican authorities and an agreement was entered into with Lt.
 Col. Kosterlitsky of the Mexican Rurales that either should have the privilege of chasing outlaws across the border and they should work in unison with the definite objective of ridding the Southwest of the “rustler” element.